 When you’re ready:

-• Or send me a quick note through my contact form with “Strategy Session” in the message
+- Or send a quick note through my contact form with “Strategy Session” in the message.